 Tim Tebow gives 'perfectly timed' response to someone yelling 'Jesus' after his swing

-Tebow was participating in the Wrangler Celebrity Charity Shootout in Atanta in support of the Tim Tebow Foundation ahead of his annual "Night to Shine" this Friday.
-The event gives thousands of people with special needs a VIP-prom experience.
+Tebow was participating Friday in the Wrangler Celebrity Charity Shootout in Atlanta, in support of the Tim Tebow Foundation annual's "Night to Shine," an event that gives thousands of people with special needs a VIP-prom experience.

 TIM TEBOW'S 'NIGHT TO SHINE' CELEBRATES 90,000 PEOPLE WITH SPECIAL NEEDS WORLDWIDE